Majors/Minors

 Major in Latina and Latino Studies

-The major consists of 12 courses plus a related immersion experience.
-All must be selected in consultation with the Advisor.
+The major consists of 12 courses.
+All must be selected in consultation with the student's Advisor and the program's Director of Undergraduate Studies.

 Students must also complete the Undergraduate Registration Requirement and the degree requirements of their home school.